 Snohomish County PUD originally started as a water utility in 1946.
-Over 75 years later, we proudly serve around 23,000 customers through the county.
+Over 75 years later, we proudly serve more than 23,000 customers.

 425-397-3000 (M-F, 7:30 am to 4 pm)

 Water service issues: 425-783-1000

 The PUD abides by the water quality regulations outlined in the State Department of Health and the Environmental Protection Agency’s Safe Drinking Water Standards.

 Most of our customers are supplied with water purchased from the City of Everett, and some customers are supplied by well water.
 The water purchased by the PUD from the City of Everett is filtered, treated and chlorinated to maintain purity.
 Fluoride is also added to the water.

 Treatment provided for the water systems supplied by wells varies depending on the characteristics of the well source.